|

 on a tear.
 I helped him spend plenty, I assure you, but when Art and the brown

-taste in my mouth had gone, I took stock. `Sam,' I said to myself, quite familiar-like,
+taste in my mouth had gone, I took stock.
+'Sam,' I said to myself, quite familiar-like,

-`Sam, your mental adipose is as good as his, and in originality you can beat
+'Sam, your mental adipose is as good as his, and in originality you can beat

 him dead.'
 After these encouraging remarks, I set to work making good.

-with Mark Twain and Eugene Field, Fisher
+- quoted in Abroad with Mark Twain and Eugene Field, by Henry W. Fischer

 Quotations | Newspaper Articles | Special Features | Links | Search